 Are you looking for information on how to get to Finland?
 Book your ferry from Mariehamn to Finland through our online booking service.
 On these pages you can find out the arrival and departing times, prices and ferry operators that serve thecrossings to Finland departing from Mariehamn.

-The routes connecting Mariehamn and Finland are operated by 2 different ship operators - Tallink Silja Line and Viking Line - who jointly operate 29 connections per week with afternoon and evening departures and sailing times shorter than 10 h 35 min.
+The routes connecting Mariehamn and Finland are operated by 2 different ship operators - Tallink Silja Line and Viking Line - who jointly operate 57 connections per week with morning and afternoon departures and sailing times shorter than 10 hours 45 minutes.
 Ferries on this route can transport both foot passengers and vehicles.
 For journeys over 6 hours, ships will provide a wide range of services on board, such as bars, shops and self-service restaurants.

 Grab the opportunity and book your seats right now and NetFerry will guide you step by step!